sandromiano/ninatool/README.md

 # units

-NINA uses dimensionless units for currents, inductances and energies.
+NINA uses dimensionless units for electrical variables.

 Typically, the user would first fix the desired current units $I_\mathrm{U}$, then the inductance units